One day .. .

 - to be compassionate & tolerant.

-So there isn’t the fairy tale “happy ending” that Heather wanted for Skye but Skye is well loved & looked after by her foster family in NZ.
+‘So there isn’t the fairy tale “happy ending” that Heather wanted for Skye but Skye is well loved & looked after by her foster family in NZ.
 Heather fought tooth & nail for that progress & Skye is all she can be because her mother chose to fight for her.
 She didn’t just accept.

-I’m sure whoever touched Skye’s life, however briefly, feels the same.
+I’m sure whoever touched Skye’s life, however briefly, feels the same”.

 ‘Programme’ is only possible with the help of all who answer the call.

 We parents are in high gear and learn to say yes to ANY help.